-At Lal Bazar, the two of us were kept together in a spacious room on the first floor.
-Some snacks were served.
-After a while two Englishmen entered the room; later I was told that one of them was the Police Commissioner, Mr. Halliday, himself.
-Finding us both together Halliday was upset with the sergeant, and pointing towards me he said, "Take care that nobody stays or speaks with this man."
+At Lal Bazar, the two of us were confined to a spacious room on the first floor.
+We were provided only light refreshments for sustenance.
+After a while two Englishmen entered the room.
+I was told later on that one of them had been the Police Commissioner, Mr. Halliday, himself.
+Halliday had become upset with the sergeant on finding both of us in the same room.
+He had pointed towards me and said, "Take care that nobody stays with this man or speaks to him."
 Sailen was taken away at once and locked up in another room.
-When all others had left, Halliday asked me: "Are you not ashamed of your involvement in this cowardly, dastardly act?".
-I asked him in turn: "What right have you to assume that I was involved?".
-To this Halliday replied: "This is not my assumption; I know everything."
-I replied: "What you know or do not know is your concern.
+When all others had left, Halliday had asked me: "Are you not ashamed of your involvement in this cowardly, dastardly act?".
+I had asked him in turn: "What right have you to assume that I was involved?".
+To this Halliday had replied: "This is not my assumption; I know everything."
+I had replied: "What you know or do not know is your concern.
 I completely deny having any connection whatsoever with this murderous act."
-Halliday said nothing more.
+Halliday had kept quiet after that.

 That night I had other visitors.
 They were all members of the police force.
 This visit was part of a mystery that I have not been able to solve till date.
 A month and a half before my arrest, an unknown person had met me and the following conversation had ensued.
 He said: "Sir, we have not met earlier, but owing to the great respect I have for you, I come to warn you of impending danger.
 I wish to know if you are acquainted with anyone at Konnagar.
 Have you ever visited the place or do you own a house there?"
 "No, I do not own any house there," I said.
 "But I have been there once and am known to some people there."
 "I will say nothing more," said the stranger, "but you should avoid meeting anyone from Konnagar after today.
 Some wicked people are conspiring against you and your brother, Barindra.
 Soon they will try to get you both into trouble.
 Please do not ask me anything more than this."
 I told him: "Sir, I am unable to understand how this information alone, without the full details, can be of help to me, but since you come with friendly intentions, I thank you.
 I do not wish to know anything more.
 I have complete faith in God.
 His protection is with me which renders any action or precaution from my side unnecessary."
 I heard no more of this matter.
 But tonight it was proven that this unknown well-wisher had not been imagining things.
 An inspector and a few police officers came to elicit information regarding my connection with Konnagar.
 "Are you originally from Konnagar?" they asked.
 "Have you ever visited the place?
 When was this?
 What was the purpose of the visit?
 Does Barindra own any property there?" - they asked many such questions.
 I tried to provide answers to all of them with the hope of getting to the bottom of this matter.
 But the attempt was not successful.
 However the nature of questions as well as the manner of the police inquiry indicated an attempt to verify information that had come into their possession.
 It was my guess that this matter was similar to the 'Tai-Maharaj' case, where there had been an attempt to portray Tilak as a hypocrite, liar, cheat and tyrant, and the Bombay Government had misutilized public money by participating in the attempt.
 There appeared to be a deliberate plot to falsely implicate me in a similar fashion.